Acceptable Usage Policy

 - Re Companies: Any orders received from company/s shall be deemed to be made by an authorised agent.

-- If your payment was made with a Credit Card or Laser Card, your card is automatically configured as your Default Payment
+- If your payment was made with a Credit or Debit Card your card is automatically configured as your Default Payment

 - The internet suffers many problems in relation to security.
 There are rampant problems in relation to phishing, identity fraud, etc. As Blacknight Internet Solutions runs all its service online, security is treated as a high priority.
 We have adopted stringent security procedures to protect you and all customers of Blacknight.
 At any stage up to the final purchase of any service from us, we may request further information from you, to ensure that all personal details provided at the initial stages are correct.
 These procedures are in place to protect both the Service Provider and the Customer in relation to fraud, misrepresentation and any attempted illegal activity.

 - Returned payments, either via credit card, direct debit or cheque, will incur an administration charge.
 Failure to pay these fees within 30 days of the date of issue will mean your entire account will be put on hold and a collections agency will be handed over your details.

 - All subscriptions are automatically set for renewal.
 Discounts are given for 1 year, 2 year and 3 year hosting terms.
 A cancellation fee will apply if you cancel the service before the term is up.
 Additionally no credits will be given after early termination.
 This does not affect your statutory rights.

 - If your resource usage reaches the points where it has an adverse affect on other clients we reserve the right to disable your site until you can reduce your bandwidth / resource usage.